 This article describes these abstractions in the context of large-scale agile systems development and provides organizational guidance to continually evolve the agile organization to optimize velocity and accelerate value delivery.

 Any Solution can be thought of from two perspectives, the functionality it provides in terms of Features and the components within the solution that interact to implement those features.
 The word ‘component’ is a broad term and in SAFe can refer to any of the following:

 - A system layer (such as UI, Application or Data layer)

-- A software module or package
+- A software module, package, or library

 - A subsystem